 Data from the Virginia Department of Motor Vehicles indicates that there were 105,600 total vehicle accidents reported across the Commonwealth during the latest year of data we have on file.
 Out of these incidents, there were 847 fatalities and 52,668 total injuries.
 Examining the data more closely, we can see that there were 419 crashes reported in Virginia Beach, which resulted in 13 fatalities and 282 injuries.

-Vehicle accidents occur due to a wide variety of reasons in Virginia Beach and across the Commonwealth.
+Vehicle accidents occur due to a wide variety of reasons on Independence Boulevard, Rosemont Road, Princess Anne Road, and other areas of Virginia Beach and across the Commonwealth.
 However, some causes of crashes are more prevalent than others.
 This includes accidents caused by:

 - Alcohol- and drug-impaired driving